astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 ## Unleashing the magic of the dragon

-When well understood, the lunar nodes provide some extremely powerful and helpful hints helping us to navigate this complex environment called “my life on planet Earth”.
+When well understood, the lunar nodes provide some extremely powerful hints that help us to navigate this complex environment called “my life on planet Earth”.

 To briefly summarise the **meaning of the nodes of the Moon in the context of fate and destiny**: